Held v. Hall

 I. Relevant Factual Background

-In November 2001 defendant successfully ran as a candidate for the elected position of County Legislator, representing District 6, which includes the Town of Harrison and the Villages of Port Chester and Rye Brook.
-Both before and since his election, defendant has expressed the view that he intends to hold his position as Chief of Police of the HPD while he serves as County Legislator.
+In 2001 respondent was a candidate for the elected position of county legislator, representing District 6, which includes the Town/Village of Harrison and the Villages of Port Chester and Rye Brook (the Sixth District).
+He was elected to that position in November 2001.
+Both during the campaign and following his election, respondent steadfastly maintained that it was his intention to retain his position as Chief of Police of the HPD while serving as county legislator for the Sixth District.

-“enjoining the defendant from exercising any of the powers as a Member of the Westchester County Board of Legislators vested in him by the Westchester County Charter (although he may attend meetings of the County Board and its various legislative committees in a non-voting capacity and may receive his salary as Member of the County Board) while this action is pending and until a final judgment is entered * * (Order to show cause at 1-2.)
+Following service of their summons and complaint upon respondent, but prior to his service of an answer, petitioners moved by order to show cause dated January 4, 2002 for a preliminary injunction barring “[respondent] from exercising any of the powers as a Member of the Westchester County Board of Legislators vested in him by the Westchester County Charter (although he may attend meetings of the County Board and its various legislative committees in a non-voting capacity and may receive his salary as Member of the County Board) while this action is pending and until a final judgment is entered * * * .”
+(Order to show cause, at 1-2.)
+Respondent opposed the motion and cross-moved for dismissal of the complaint on several procedural grounds.

 Free access — add to your briefcase to read the full text and ask questions with AI